andreyorst/plug.kak/README.md

 `plug` command supports these options:
 - git checkout before load: `"branch: branch_name"`, `tag: tag_name`, `commit: commit_hash`.
-- `"noload"` - skip loading of installed plugin, but load it's configurations.
+- `noload` - skip loading of installed plugin, but load it's configurations.
 Useful with kak-lsp, and plug.kak itself
+- `do %{...}` - post-update hook, executes shell code only after updates of plugin.
+Useful for plugins that need building.
 - `%{configurations}` - last parameter is always configurations of the plugin.
 Configurations are applied only if plugin is installed.

 You can specify what plugins to install and load by using `plug` command: